Blog Post

 A website that offers a number of services or products should create different pages around each.

-Increase the amount of landing pages on a domain using a blog, adding posts around even more search terms.
+Increase the number of landing pages on a domain by using a blog and adding posts targeting even more search terms.

 Pages and posts use key phrases to target search terms and be visible online.